Jeiwan/uniswapv3-book/src/milestone_1/user-interface.md

 Since building a front-end app is not the main goal of this book, I won't show how to build such an app from scratch.
 Instead, I'll show how to use MetaMask to interact with smart contracts.

 >If you want to experiment with the app and run it locally, you can fund it in the [ui](https://github.com/Jeiwan/uniswapv3-code/tree/milestone_1/ui) folder in the code repo.
-This is a simple React app, to run it locally set contracts addresses in `App.js` and run `yarn start`.
+This is a simple React app, to run it locally set contract addresses in `App.js` and run `yarn start`.

 ## Overview of Tools

 ### What is MetaMask?

 MetaMask is an Ethereum wallet implemented as a browser extension.
-It creates and stores private keys, shows token balances, allows to connect to different networks, sends, and receives ether and tokens–everything a wallet has to do.
+It creates and stores private keys, shows token balances, allows to connect to different networks, and sends and receives ether and tokens–everything a wallet has to do.

 Besides that, MetaMask acts as a signer and a provider.
 As a provider, it connects to an Ethereum node and provides an interface to use its JSON-RPC API.
 As a signer, it provides an interface for secure transaction signing, thus it can be used to sign any transaction using a private key from the wallet.